microsoft/code-with-engineering-playbook/README.md

 ### Working Heirarchy

-The working heirarchy is rooted in CSE's one week sprint cycle.
+The working heirarchy is rooted in CSE's one week sprint cycle, though the ordering and general guidance should still easily apply to sprint cycles of any reasonable length.
 Each section within then allows for deep dive information, recipes, and use cases.

 - [Project Start](0000-pre-sprint)
   - [Team Agreements](0000-pre-sprint/team-agreements)